HaraldoFilho/Computer-Vision-Nanodegree/README.md

 - Object Tracking and Localization
   - Introduction to Motion
   - Robot Localization
-  - Introduction to Calman Filters
+  - Introduction to Kalman Filters
   - Representing State and Motion
   - Matrices and Transformation of State
   - Simultaneous Localization and Mapping